GiovanniPellegrini/not_intellij_idea/examples/tutorial.md

 ## Point Lights

-In NIJ Tracer you can use a simpler ray tracing algorithm that uses point lights to illuminate the scene Every point light has its position (point) and color
+In NIJ Tracer you can use a simpler ray tracing algorithm that uses point lights to illuminate the scene.

+Every point light has its position (point) and color

     pointlight (position, color)

-Remember that if you define a point light you must use the Point-light ray tracing algorithm
+Remember that if you define a point light you must use the Point-light ray tracing algorithm.